CryptracSolutions/cryptrac/docs/qr-testing-plan.md

   - Validate auto‑fill of address and amount; for memo chains ensure extra ID is displayed.
   - For Solana Pay, confirm label/message/memo appear as expected; reference(s) visible in transaction explorer.
   - For Coinbase Wallet, verify BTC (BIP‑21) and ETH (address‑only fallback) flows.
+  - For Ledger Live and Trezor Suite, verify BIP‑21 (BTC) and EIP‑681 (ETH) links open/parse correctly on mobile.

 ## Pass Criteria

 - 95%+ of top 20 coins by volume auto‑fill address and amount in at least one major wallet.
 - 100% of approved codes generate a scannable URI or raw address.
 - No malformed URIs; no partial underpayment risk due to rounding.
+ - 0 deprecated Phantom links (phantom://) in generated URIs; all Solana uses Solana Pay.